lytedev/lyricscreen/readme.md

 ### Command Line

-If you installed lyricscreen through `pip`, as long as your `PATH` is properly configured, you should be able to just run `lyricscreen` from your terminal. lyricscreen should automatically fire up and open a browser page with access to the web console.
+If you installed LyricScreen through `pip`, as long as your `PATH` is properly configured, you should be able to just run `lyricscreen` from your terminal.
+LyricScreen should automatically fire up and open a browser page with access to the web console.
 It's that simple!

 ### Windows Installation